jyhong1/332project/Weekly Progress report/Wekk5.md

 ## 2. Goal of the week
 1. Start specific development
+2. Implement master & worker communication with grpc.

 ## 3. Goal of the week for each individual member
 ### jyhong1(홍재영)
+* Check constructed VM server and how to use it.
+* Implement master & worker command on server.
+* Make a script which can divide dataset to each workers.

 ### daehuikim(김대희)
 * Start to implement master & worker methods.